JABD-Team/JABD-Bot-0/README.md

   ```sh
   npm install
   ```
-- Step 2 : Push get fbstate from c3c-fbstate into bot folder
+- Step 2 : Push get fbstate from <a href="https://github.com/c3cbot/c3c-fbstate">c3c-fbstate</a> into bot folder
 - Step 3 : Double Click On startbot.bat
   or you can
   ```sh